azinchen/nordvpn-ipsec/README.md

     docker run -it --net=container:vpn -d some/docker-container

-## Filter NordVpn servers
+## Filter NordVPN servers

-This container selects least loaded server from NordVpn pool.
+This container selects least loaded server from NordVPN pool.
 Server list can be filtered by setting `COUNTRY`, `CATEGORY` and/or `PROTOCOL` environment variables.
 If filtered list is empty, recommended server is selected.

 ## Local Network access to services connecting to the internet through the VPN.